Hire a project manager, they said.

 All right, you’ve done your research, outlined the requirements, and gotten your little duckies in a row.
 Pour yourself a drink and get comfy.
 It’s time to make a plan.

-While most of us tend to think in terms of the project timeline during the planning phase, I recommend not starting with the project schedule.
+While most of us tend to think in terms of the project timeline during the project planning phase, I recommend not starting with the project schedule.

 Before you can schedule project deliverables, you have to identify what those deliverables are.
 This is the time to get granular with things like specific steps.
 Understand the small parts that come together to form your completed project, and outline those milestones first.